Exclusive: Controversial tourists cutting 'horror' Kiwi holiday short after abuse

 The Herald tracked the family down at a Hamilton hotel this morning.

 While videoing four family members leaving a carpark, David Johnson asked the reporter why they were videoing and attempted to grab her phone.
-He was unsuccessful and covered his head as videoing ensued and they sped off in their car.
+He was unsuccessful and covered his head as the videoing ensued and they sped off in their car.

 Back at the hotel, John Johnson and his partner left shortly afterwards.
 Johnson also took exception to being videoed, ripping the phone out of the reporter's hand and deleting all footage before handing it back.